Date of Award:

 Russian wildrye out-performed crested wheatgrass under all seasons and intensities of clipping at both thick and thin stand densities.
 Highest production and most vigorous plants came from thin stand densities of Russian wildrye and crested wheatgrass.
 Greatest herbage production with least reduction in plant vigor came from Russian wildrye clipped moderately in early or mid season.

 Drawe, Dale Lynn, "An Evaluation of Factors Affecting Establishment and Survival of Russian Wildrye (Elymus junceus Fisch.) on Foothill Ranges in Utah" (1970).
-All Graduate Theses and Dissertations.
+All Graduate Theses and Dissertations, Spring 1920 to Summer 2023.
 1679.

 Copyright for this work is retained by the student.
 If you have any questions regarding the inclusion of this work in the Digital Commons, please email us at .